What is a bilirubin blood test?

-Another cause of high bilirubin may be due to problems in the blood instead of problems in the liver.
-Blood cells breaking down too fast can be caused by: hemolytic anemia (too many blood cells being destroyed from an autoimmune disease, genetic defect, drug toxicity, or infection); or transfusion reaction (your immune system can attack some blood given during a transfusion).
+High bilirubin may also be due to problems in the blood instead of problems in the liver.
+Blood cells breaking down too fast can be caused by:

-In an infant, high bilirubin and jaundice can be very dangerous, and may be caused by several factors.
+In an infant, high (usually indirect) bilirubin and jaundice can be very dangerous and may be caused by several factors.
 There are three common types:

-- physiological jaundice (at 2-4 days after birth, caused by a brief delay in the functioning of the liver, usually not serious)
+- physiological jaundice: at two to four days after birth, caused by a brief delay in the functioning of the liver and usually not serious

-- breast feeding jaundice (during first week of life, caused by a baby not nursing well or low milk supply in the mother)
+- breastfeeding jaundice: during the first week of life, caused by a baby not nursing well or low milk supply in the mother

-- breast milk jaundice (after 2-3 weeks of life, caused by the processing of some substances in breast milk)
+- breast milk jaundice: after two to three weeks of life, caused by the processing of some substances in breast milk

 All of these can be easily treated and are usually harmless if treated.
-Some more serious conditions that cause high bilirubin and jaundice in the infant:
+Some more serious conditions that cause high bilirubin and jaundice in an infant include:

-- abnormal blood cell shapes (like sickle cell anemia)
+- abnormal blood cell shapes, such as sickle cell anemia

 - lack of certain important proteins due to genetic defects